OpenCerts/opencerts-documentation/issuing_certificates.md

 # Issuing Certificates

-Issuing OpenCerts involves a single transaction with the Ethereum blockchain to publish the certificate batch's merkle root obtained in the [batching certificates step](./batching_certificates.md).
-Once issued, all the certificates in the certificate batch will show that they have been issued and is valid (unless the [identity of the certificate store owner is unknown](identity_registry.md)).
+After you have obtained the Merkle root from the [previous step](./batching_certificates.md), the next step is to publish this Merkle root on the Ethereum public main net.
+Once this Merkle root is registered on the blockchain, the OpenCerts.io verifier will recognise all the certificates in the batch as issued.
+They will show as fully valid (unless the [identity of the certificate store owner is unknown](identity_registry.md)).
+If the certificate store is unknown, a warning will be shown but the certificate will still be viewable.

 ## Prerequisites